 For all the 90’s and 00’s kids, it’s the home of P. Sherman, that dentist guy who stole Nemo.
 The city has stolen hearts worldwide, and with so many reasons to visit, it can be hard to fit everything in.
-A launching pad for many east coast adventures, like our Mick Pass, if you’ve only got a day in Sydney, we’re here to help you squeeze in as much culture as humanly possible in 24 hours.
+A launching pad for some of east coast tours, if you’ve only got a day in Sydney, we’re here to help you squeeze in as much culture as humanly possible in 24 hours.

 While you’re down there, indulge in your first free activity of the day (woohoo), sightseeing!
 From the harbour you’ll have an epic viewpoint of both the world-famous Sydney Opera House and Harbour Bridge.
 As you wander around the harbour, it’s likely you’ll be provided with more free entertainment from buskers along the way.
 Head to the Opera House for a closer look – you can see some of the inside for free!

 Once you’ve had your fill of these two bad boys, jump on a public bus heading for Bondi.
 If you grabbed an Opal Card when you arrived in Sydney (which we recommend if you’re catching the airport train), you can use this to pay for your bus fare.
 The bus ride itself will show you a slice of life – artists wielding empty canvases on the bus, rich and famous looking people shopping up a storm in open air malls, a busker playing guitar on a busy corner… oh the romance of this city!
 If you’re there on a Saturday, you can hop off early and check out the Paddington Markets, Sydney’s original arts and crafts marketplace.